next-josealbertoarcos/workshop-interpretability/README.md

 # Resources

-Several interpretability methods has been tried.
+Several interpretability methods have been tried.
 You can find examples in R and Python notebooks in each folder.

 In order to be able to make a fair comparison between methods, the same model has been explained with all of them.
 The model is a XGBoost model trying to predict if a passenger will die or survive in the Titanic dataset.
 You can find the way the model was created in the folder *0-model-to-explain*.